What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 Incorrect labels or tags can lead to shipments being sent to the wrong destination.
 As a result, customers might receive goods or products they never even ordered.

 Mislabeling can also lead to damaged goods.
 This can happen if ‘Fragile’ or ‘This Side Up’ labels aren’t placed on boxes before palletization.
-Overage and shortage could occur if orders become mismatched.
-This happens when two or more shipments are unintentionally combined.
+Overage and shortage could occur if orders become mismatched, which usually when two or more shipments are unintentionally combined.

 What Are the Different Types of OS&D Claims?

-There are a variety of claims that can occur if OS and D occurs in a shipment.
-Businesses need to understand these type of declarations to properly address them if one is submitted.
+There are actually a variety of claims fall under an OS&D status besides the obvious ones.
+You’ll need to understand each declaration to properly address them if one is submitted.

 • Concealed damage